integrallis/stripe_event/README.md

 ### Examples

 The [RailsApps](https://github.com/RailsApps) project by Daniel Kehoe has released an [example Rails 3.2 app](https://github.com/RailsApps/rails-stripe-membership-saas) with recurring billing using Stripe.
-The application uses stripe_event to handle `'customer.subscription.deleted'` events.
+The application uses stripe_event to handle `customer.subscription.deleted` events.

 ### Note: 'Test Webhooks' Button on Stripe Dashboard